 A motorcycle accident is a very serious and often painful event.
 While the accident can unfold in a matter of seconds, recovering from the event can take months or even years of time.
 Attaining appropriate financial compensation for the accident is one of the many ways to provide for an accelerated recovery.

-However, if you were not at-fault in the motorcycle accident, this drastically increases your chances of receiving compensation.
-Your personal injury lawyer will most likely be able to file a personal injury claim that will compensate you for medical expenses incurred during your recovery, as well as other personal losses.
+However, if you were not at fault in the motorcycle accident, this drastically increases your chances of receiving compensation.
+Your personal injury lawyers will most likely be able to file a personal injury claim that will compensate you for medical expenses incurred during your recovery, as well as other personal losses.